ruiqixu37/ruiqixu37.github.io/_pages/about.md

   - /about.html
 ---

-I am a final-year Masters student at Brown University.
+I am a first-year PhD student at Purdue University, advised by Prof. Daniel Aliaga.
 My research interests are computer graphics, 3D computer vision, and deep learning.
-In particular, I aspire to **make 3D generative models controllable, interpretable, and powerful**.
-I am currently doing research with Brown Visual Computing group, co-supervised by Prof. Daniel Ritchie and Prof. Srinath Sridhar.

-Previously, I obtained my bachelor’s degree from Tufts University.
+Previously, I earned my Master's degree from Brown University, where I had the privilege of working with Prof. Daniel Ritchie and Prof. Srinath Sridhar on procedural modeling and 3D generative models.
+I received my bachelor’s degree from Tufts University, with three majors in computer science, applied mathematics, and economics.
 During my undergraduate years, I have been fortunate to work with Prof. Michael Hughes on generalized category discovery and Prof. Liping Liu on graph neural networks.
-I also had the opportunity to intern at Redwall-taihe Fund Management, Fidelity Investments, Platinum AI, and Foundation LLM.

-**Last Update:** 12/30/2024
+**Last Update:** 08/25/2024

 ## Publications
 <!-- - **[To be uploaded]** Semi-Supervised Deep Clustering for Generalized Category Discovery